Drugmakers say Biden misguided over vaccine patent waiver | Health

 The DPA is a decades-old U.S. law that prioritised procurement orders related to U.S. national defence, but it has been widely used in non-military crises, such as natural disasters.
 Cueni said the way to kickstart low-income countries' vaccination campaigns was for rich countries to donate vaccine, rather than widen eligibility to young and healthy people at home.

-Italy's ReiThera which is in late-stage tests on an experimental COVID-19 vaccine, was also critical.
+Italy's ReiThera which is in late-stage tests on an experimental COVID-19 vaccine, was also critical of patent waivers.
 "There is proprietary know-how that has to be transferred by the owner.
 And then there is the problem with process materials, which at the moment have delivery times of almost a year," ReiThera's chief of technology Stefano Colloca said.

 In contrast to the industry reaction, the GAVI vaccine alliance, which co-leads the COVAX dose-sharing programme with the WHO and faces major supply constraints, welcomed Biden's support for waiving intellectual property rights.
-(Writing by Ludwig Burger Additional Reporting by Emilio Parodi in Milan; editing by Barbara Lewis)
+(Writing by Ludwig Burger Additional Reporting by Emilio Parodi in Milan; editing by Barbara Lewis and Jane Merriman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)